clemsonciti/workshop-palmetto-linux/index.md

 {: .prereq}

 > ## Workshop Description
 > This workshop introduces participants to the Palmetto Cluster, Clemson University’s largest high-performance computing resource, its structure and basic usage and how to submit computational tasks to the cluster.
 It was specifically created for the Skylight / Mercury users.
-A short introduction to Linux is also included.
 >
 {: .prereq}